Unboxed-Software/solana-course/content/permanent-delegate.md

 const connection = new Connection(clusterApiUrl('devnet'), 'confirmed');
 ```

-If you decide to use devnet, and have issues with airdropping sol.
+If you decide to use devnet, and have issues with airdropping SOL.
 Feel free to add the `keypairPath` parameter to `initializeKeypair`.
 You can get this from running `solana config get` in your terminal.
-And then go to [faucet.solana.com](https://faucet.solana.com/) and airdrop some sol to your address.
+And then go to [faucet.solana.com](https://faucet.solana.com/) and airdrop some SOL to your address.
 You can get your address from running `solana address` in your terminal.

 ### 3. Helpers

-When you clone the repo and change to the `starter` branch, we will already have access to following helpers:
+When we pasted the `index.ts` code from earlier, we added the following helpers:

 - `initializeKeypair`: This function creates the keypair for the `payer` and also airdrops some SOL to it
 - `makeKeypairs`: This function creates keypairs without airdropping any SOL